vcccaat/recipe-app/documents/design.md

 Amy likes to explore new recipes.
 She can tap the "Trending" button in the app to see the highly-rated recipes.
 She can save a recipe she likes for later use.
 By clicking the "Saved" button, she can see what she has saved and refer to them for cooking.
 Amy cares about the taste of food, and she can actually see the taste such as "spicy" when she browses the app.
 She can also see what type of cuisine it is, such as "Asian".

+#### Two sliders

+One slider is "Time I have for the meal (minutes)".
+The other one is the number of people to serve.
+There is a control on the right side of the slider where users can click plus or minus.
+Rationale: We use sliders so that users can directly drag it and it is easier for them to know the range of time requirements in our app.
+We add controllers to cater for different users' preferences.

+#### Checkboxes for ingredients

 ## Final Sketch

 ![final_sketch](final_sketch.jpg)